Summer is Coming...

 This harness has been heavily modified with a custom beacon rig and is primarily used during hours of darkness, but is bright enough to be seen during the day.
 We couldn’t find anything bright enough that could be seen during the day made for dogs, so we installed vehicle beacons by SoundOff Signal.
 It’s the only one of it’s kind and it’s bright!

-Donated by a Traverse City local, these boots protect K-9 Piper’s paws from hot pavement, rocks and keeps snow/ice out of his paws in the winter.
+Donated by a Traverse City resident, these boots protect K-9 Piper’s paws from hot pavement, rocks and keeps snow/ice out of his paws in the winter.

 Donated by the K9 Defender Fund, this K9 Trauma kit (Buddy Bag) rides with us wherever we go collecting dust (hopefully).
-Though we hope we never have to use it, the kit contains everything we may need to issue critical care should an accident happen.
+The kit contains everything we may need to issue critical care should an accident happen.

 Support the Airport K-9 Team